-CHOSE DEVELOPING EXCELLENT

-TEACHERS AND CRITICAL

-THINKING, PROBLEM SOLVING,

-AND TEAMWORK SKILLS
+CHOSE DEVELOPING EXCELLENT TEACHERS OR CRITICAL THINKING, PROBLEM SOLVING, AND TEAMWORK SKILLS

-Nearly 28% of respondents selected developing excellent teachers and critical thinking, problem solving, and teamwork skills as their fourth and fifth priorities.
+More than 27% of respondents selected developing excellent teachers and critical thinking, problem solving, or teamwork skills as their fourth and fifth priorities.
 School leaders included developing excellent teachers in their top three priorities.